AN-SWAPNIL/Side_Channel_Attacking/README.md

 # Website Fingerprinting via Side-Channel Attacks

-A side-channel attack implementation that can identify websites users visit in other tabs using only cache timing measurements.
+A comprehensive side-channel attack implementation that identifies websites users visit in other tabs using cache timing measurements.
+Achieves 98.5% accuracy on individual datasets and 81.7% on collaborative datasets.

 ## Project Resources